salesforce/WikiSQL/README.md

 The fields represent the following:

-- `phase`: the phase in which the dataset was collection.
+- `phase`: the phase in which the dataset was collected.
 We collected WikiSQL in two phases.
 - `question`: the natural language question written by the worker.
 - `table_id`: the ID of the table to which this question is addressed.
 - `sql`: the SQL query corresponding to the question.
 This has the following subfields: